 Let me clarify: staking on memberships would be capped, and the cap would specifically be affordable (say, $500 worth of RARI).
 The idea is to ensure members have some financial stake without favoring whales.

-@Rarible @m0zrat @spengrah a lot of truly interesting thoughts.
+Great topic, @Rarible@m0zrat@spengrah a lot of truly interesting thoughts.

 Overall thoughs: I see a demand for more power for users/builders/other groups of people who’d made a valuable contribution to the ecosystem.
 And some proposed changes of the governance model on how to mitigate this.